 After the introduction of LED bulbs, other bulbs have been used less often.
 For instance, incandescent bulbs.
-LED bulbs have a great runtime, energy efficient, provide a wide range of brightness options and are impact resistant.
+LED bulbs to have a great runtime, energy-efficient, provide a wide range of brightness options and are impact resistant.

 The manner in which the light is dispersed is determined by the lens reflector that surrounds a bulb.
 In most cases, there are three common choices.
 These are the flood or fixed, spot or focussed, and adjustable.

-Different flashlight comes with varying light modes.
+The different flashlight comes with varying light modes.
 Although a single light mode can provide the brightness needed, having more modes allow the user to control the light according to use.
-Many of today’s flashlight have low, medium, high, and turbo mode.
+Many of today’s flashlight has low, medium, high, and turbo modes.
 Some come with special modes like strobe and SOS modes.
 The brighter the mode, the lesser the runtime.